mminer/mminer.github.com/_posts/2017-08-20-what-is-my-ip-address-launchbar-action.md

 ---
 layout: post
+title: "What Is My IP Address LaunchBar Action"
 ---

-# What Is My IP Address LaunchBar Action

 Often I need to find my external IP address, warranting a trip to whatismyip.com.
 To speed this up I created a [LaunchBar](https://obdev.at/products/launchbar/index.html) action that fetches the info for me.
 It's a simple wrapper around a one-liner that requests and parses the IP address reported by Dyn.